smartcontractkit/external-adapters-js/README.md

 UNIQUE_NAME=${UNIQUE_NAME} ADAPTER=${ADAPTER} ./packages/k6/stop.sh
 ```

-When you are done testing please remember to tear town any adapters and k6 deployments in the cluster.
-If you used the same UNIQUE_NAME for all the above you can clean up both the adapters and the k6 tests with this:
+When you are done testing please remember to tear down any adapters and k6 deployments in the cluster.
+If you used the same UNIQUE_NAME for all of the above you can clean up both the adapters and the k6 tests with this:

 ```bash
 PR_NUMBER=${UNIQUE_NAME} ./packages/scripts/src/ephemeral-adapters/cleanup.sh